Master’s Degree Options for Prospective Graduate Students

 More information about specific content areas can be found here:

 Advanced Licensure – Master Teacher Associates (MTA).
 This program provides an extension of the candidate’s current teaching license.
-It lasts for thirteen months and includes coursework and and fieldwork to foster the candidate’s development in content, pedagogy, and leadership.
+It lasts for thirteen months and includes coursework and fieldwork to foster the candidate’s development in content, pedagogy, and leadership.
 This program is offered at the elementary and secondary levels.
 See MTA Curriculum

 Applications to all graduate programs are due by January 15.
 For more information, see the our Graduate Program Admissions Information.